December 27, 2017

 It’s easy to burn yourself out at the gym trying to do too much.
 However, you might also find yourself going too slowly to make any significant change to your fitness.
 You need to make sure you’re exercising the right amount in order to feel the benefits without doing yourself an injury.

-When strength training, you should be aiming for a weight you can lift between eight and 12 times comfortably as part of a set, and you should be aiming for three sets per exercise.
-If you can’t manage three sets of eight, you need a lower weight, while if you’re easily hitting 12 repetitions each set then you need a heavier one.
+When strength training, you should be aiming for a weight you can lift repeatedly yet comfortably as part of a set, and you should be aiming for three sets per exercise.
+If you can’t manage three sets with that weight you need to lower it, while if you’re easily completing the sets, then you need a heavier one.

 For cardio training it’s slightly harder to find the sweet spot, but a good rule of thumb is to pick a speed you can consistently go at for 25 minutes.
 It might take a while to find this, but once you’re there you can increase the difficulty by either going faster or for longer.